woooxvi/hexapod/README.md

 Servo is the key component.
 I use TowerPro [MG92B](http://www.towerpro.com.tw/product/mg92b/).
 It has metal gear (important!).
 An hexapod requires 18 of them.

->    The dimension of 3d printed part is highly depended on servo's dimension.<br>
->    Modification is required if you want to use other alternative servo.
+> The dimension of 3d printed part is highly depended on servo's dimension.
+Modification is required if you want to use other alternative servo.

->    TowerPro MG92B can be found on Ebay seller [servohorns959](https://www.ebay.com/usr/servohorns959), which is listed on TowerPro official website ([Link] (http://www.towerpro.com.tw/about-us-2/)). <br>I also got mime servo from him.

 #### 3D-Printed Parts